vuejs/vue-cli/README.md

 #### Custom Handlebars Delimiters

-You may want to override the handlebars delimiters, which happens to be the same as Vue delimiters for plain text interpolation.
+You may want to override the handlebars delimiters, which happen to be the same as Vue delimiters for plain text interpolation.
 The `delimiters` field in the metadata file should be an array of two strings.

 ```js
 module.exports = {